-Like a miles-per-gallon rating for a car, the Home Energy Score is a quick and simple tool to help homeowners and homebuyers gain useful information about a home's energy use.
-Based on an assessment completed in less than an hour, the Home Energy Score not only lets a homeowner or homebuyer understand how efficient the home is and how it compares to others, but also provides recommendations on how to cost-effectively improve the home's energy efficiency.
+Like a miles-per-gallon rating for a car, the Home Energy Score is a quick and simple tool to help homeowners and buyers gain useful information about a home's energy use.
+Based on an assessment completed in less than an hour, the Home Energy Score not only lets a homeowner or buyer understand how efficient the home is and how it compares to others, but also provides recommendations on how to cost-effectively improve the home's energy efficiency.

 The Home Energy Score uses a simple 1 through 10 scale where a 10 represents the most energy-efficient homes.
 The Score was designed to be easily understood and to tap into people's desire to improve their score and to outperform their peers.
 Find out more on our About the Score Page.

 Single-family homes, townhouses, and duplexes can receive a Home Energy Score.
 At this time, multifamily and mobile homes cannot be scored.

 The home’s estimated energy use is converted into a score on a 10-point scale, where a score of 1 represents a home with high-energy use, a score of 5 represents a home with average energy use, and a score of 10 represents a home with low energy use.
 A low scoring home is likely a great candidate for cost-effective energy improvements, which could not only help homeowners save energy and money, but also improve comfort and indoor air quality, and make the home more attractive when it’s time to sell.

 The ten-point scale is determined using 2009 U.S. Census housing data, and data from over 1,000 weather stations is used to normalize energy consumption across various climatic conditions.
 Because the Home Energy Score normalizes for differences in weather patterns and associated energy use across the country, it allows for homes to be compared both locally and nationally.
 Find out more on our Methodology Page or by reading our Methodology Paper.